Read This First

 Prompt 4: Provide 12 examples of syllogisms featuring both their symbolic forms and instantiated forms.

-The section turns on Symbolic and Instantiated Forms.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Symbolic and Instantiated Forms in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Symbolic and Instantiated Forms, Examples of Syllogisms: Symbolic and Instantiated Forms, and From General to Specific.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through Symbolic and Instantiated Forms, Examples of Syllogisms: Symbolic and Instantiated Forms, and From General to Specific.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-At this stage, the gain is not memorizing the conclusion but learning to think with From General to Specific, Common Terms in Deductive Reasoning, and Symbolic and Instantiated Forms.
+Treat From General to Specific, Common Terms in Deductive Reasoning, and Symbolic and Instantiated Forms as handles, not slogans.
 Examples should be read as stress tests: they show whether a distinction keeps working when it leaves the abstract setting.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 Symbolic Form